wp-plugins/facebook-page-promoter-lightbox/readme.txt

 **Q. What are some good settings? **

-A. A delay of 5000-10000 secoournds is recomended.
+A. A delay of 5000-10000 seconds is recomended.
 This way, th user has read some of  your content.
 Furtermore, once in 4 or 7 days is also a good option to not annoy repeat visitors.

+**Q. The outlines of the box are visible? **

+A. The issue is that your theme applies a different box-sizing model to all elements.
+Apply the CSS box-sizing:content-box; to the elements of the lightbox,

+**Q. Can I not show the plugin for mobile users? **

+A. We believe that a responsive theme should be used for mobile users, or a different plugin which handles all that.
+However, we included this feature in the premium version because lots of people asked for it.

 == Changelog ==